loadsmart/culture/events/tech-talks.md

 ---
 title: Tech Talks
-description: How tech talks work on loadsmart
+description: How tech talks work at Loadsmart
 ---

 Everyone is welcomed and encouraged to submit a talk!
 Whether you have been working as a senior engineer or intern, experienced or 1st-time speaker, we want to hear what you are excited about